rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 In this section, we will abstract the session handling away with higher order components and the React's provider pattern.
 It has two advantages:

-* The higher order component fulfils only one purpose and shields away from the business logic from the App component.
-The App component stays lightweight.
-There is no business logic mixed up in the component.
+* The higher order component fulfils only one purpose.
+It shields away the business logic from the App component.
+Thus the App component stays lightweight.
+There is no business logic mixed up in the component anymore.
+Higher order components are a great concept in React to extract logic from components, but use them later on to enhance components with it.
+Therefore they are a great way to accomplish reusability, composability and often maintainability in React.

-* The [provider pattern](https://www.robinwieruch.de/react-provider-pattern-context/) helps us out with React's context.
-Rather than passing the authenticated user object explicitly down to all components who are interested in it through the App component via props, you can pass it implicitly down through React's context.
-Not every component needs to know about the authenticated user object.
+* The [provider pattern in React](https://www.robinwieruch.de/react-provider-pattern-context/) is a React concept which helps us to pass around properties in our application by using React's context.
+Rather than passing props explicitly down to all components who are interested in them, you can pass these props implicitly down to these components without bothering the components in between of the hierarchy.
+Thus, in our case, the App component doesn't need to bother about the authenticated user object anymore, because it only passes it down to various other components.

 First, you can revert the recent changes in the App component.
 It can become a functional stateless component again.
 It doesn't need to know about the authenticated user object anymore.